Cesare Battisti (militant): Arrest in France

 On 10 February 2004, the French government arrested Battisti at Italy's request and planned to extradite him to Italy.
 On 30 June 2004, the Paris Court of Appeal approved his extradition.
-An appeal to the Court of Cassation was filed against this opinion and another to the Conseil d'État against the extradition decree.
+An appeal to the Court of Cassation was filed against this opinion, and another to the Conseil d'État against the extradition decree.
 President Jacques Chirac stated on 2 July 2004 that he would not oppose the French justice system's decision to extradite him.
 Perben confirmed Paris' new position: "There is no ambiguity.
 There has been a change of attitude from France, and I support it", (in reference to the "Mitterrand doctrine"), among other reasons "because of the European construction".

-As of 2007, only Paolo Persichetti, former member of the Unità Comuniste Combattenti, among the 200 Italians involved in Court cases dealing with political violence requested by Italy, had been extradited (in August 2002).
+As of 2007, only Paolo Persichetti, a former member of the Unità Comuniste Combattenti, among the 200 Italians involved in Court cases dealing with political violence requested by Italy, had been extradited (in August 2002).
 He was eventually sentenced to 22 years in prison.
 Minister Edouard Balladur signed Persichetti's extradition decree in 1994; it was validated by the Conseil d'Etat the following year.
 According to RFI radio station, the Perben-Castelli agreement was divided in three parts: all events before 1982 would be prescribed "except in case of exceptional gravity"; facts between 1982 and 1993 would be "examined on a case-by-case basis", in function of the European Convention of Human Rights (ECHR) principle and of the "conditions in which the trials took place in Italy".

-Still claiming innocence, Cesare Battisti failed to check in at the local police station while on parole, and went underground on 21 August 2004.
+Still claiming innocence, Cesare Battisti failed to check in at the local police station while on parole and went underground on 21 August 2004.

-On 18 March 2005, the French Conseil d'Etat (the French Supreme Court in administrative law), ruling ultimately for Battisti's extradition, affirmed clearly that the Italian legislation did not conflict with the French principles of law.
+On 18 March 2005, the Conseil d'Etat, ruling ultimately for Battisti's extradition, affirmed clearly that the Italian legislation did not conflict with the French principles of law.
 The Conseil established that: